 A true story of shipwreck and rescue, this remarkable narrative relates the ordeal of first-time author Rathe's grandfather, Miho Baccich, who, as a 16-year-old Croatian sailor, was rescued by Aboriginal people after his ship sank off Australia's desolate northwestern coast in October 1875.

 Baccich watched eight fellow survivors succumb to madness and starvation, until only he and shipmate Ivan Jurich were left.
 Driven to cannibalism, the two were finally adopted by an Aboriginal group, and joined their rescuers' relentless search for food.

 Initially fearful of these "barbarians," Baccich grew impressed with their innumerable acts of kindness, gentle ways and harmony with nature.

 He and Jurich were rescued by an English cutter in April 1876.
-Their story--first set down by a Jesuit scholar that year, and here fleshed out with new source material gathered by Rathe, who recasts the tale in crystalline modern prose--is a marvelous Conradian journey into the heart of darkness, a haunting parable on race relations and a challenge to our preconceptions about "civilized" versus "primitive" behavior.
+Their story--first set down by a Jesuit scholar that year, and here fleshed out with new source material gathered by Rathe, who recasts the tale in crystalline modern prose--is a marvellous Conradian journey into the heart of darkness, a haunting parable on race relations and a challenge to our preconceptions about "civilised" versus "primitive" behaviour.

 Get a copy now from your favourite trusted store

 Disclosure: I get commissions for purchases made through the below links.